FAQ - How I produce my Essex Wedding Videos and Wedding Films

 The first step is to email through and see if the date is free.
 If so, I'll send over some info on the packages and prices for you to look over.
 Then we can chat and meet up if required or you can jump straight ahead and tell me what package you'd like to book.
 From there I'll send you a deposit invoice of 20% of the total, along with some terms and conditions of booking.
 Once the deposit is paid we're all booked in and good to go.
 I generally get in touch with couples around a month before the wedding, when I'll send out the final invoice and the Plan of the Day form for you to fill out with all the timings and plan for the wedding.
 From there we'll have a final chat to confirm the timings and locations and all the details then it's good to go!

 How long are you with us on the day?

-The time that I will start filming very much depends on the specific timings of your day, but I will generally start filming during the bridal prep before the ceremony, up until the first dance – but of course this is all dependent on the events you have planned on the day and the timings of everything.
-We’ll chat through all of this during the process, but I always stay until after the first dance.
+The time that I will start filming very much depends on the specific timings of your day, but I will generally start filming around 3 hours before the service, up until after the first dance - but of course this is all dependent on the events you have planned on the day and the timings of everything.
+We'll chat through all of this during the process, but I always stay until after the first dance.

 My venue has filming restrictions - can we work around this?

 Always - although this is very rare, it is the client’s responsibility to find out if any such restrictions are in place.
 If so, please let me know straight away and we can try our best to work around them.
 Some Churches ask for an extra fee to have the ceremony filmed, and again this is the client's responsibility to make this arrangement before the wedding.

 Filming the day is just the start of the process, the real magic comes in the edit.
 Even after I've edited everything together and made everything look stunning I then have to colour grade each shot before mixing all the audio, encoding the films and uploading.
 This all takes time.
 My aim is to deliver the finished films within 6 weeks, but sometimes this process does take a little longer.